tezos/tezos-mirror/docs/user/key-management.rst

 Tezos Baking app
 ~~~~~~~~~~~~~~~~

-In Ledger Live, there is also a `Tezos Baking` app which allows a
+In Ledger Live (with Developer Mode enabled), there is also a `Tezos Baking`
-delegate to sign non-interactively e.g. there is no need to
+app which allows a delegate to sign non-interactively e.g. there is no need
-manually sign every block or endorsement.
+to manually sign every block or endorsement.
 The application however is restricted to sign exclusively blocks and
 endorsement operations; it is not possible to sign for example a
 transfer.